 Email templates.
 Have a template for each of the five touches.
 Personalize the first sentence for each prospect - reference their specific situation, their specific problem, their specific name.
 But the structure and the closing can be templated.

 The entire system, once set up, takes less than 30 minutes per week to maintain for 10-15 active prospects.
-That is 30 minutes per week that produces most of your revenue.
+That's 30 minutes per week that produces most of your revenue.

 The Follow-Up Mindset

-The follow-up is not about you.
-It is about them.
+The follow-up isn't about you.
+It's about them.

-When you follow up, you are not saying “please buy from me.”
+When you follow up, you aren't saying “please buy from me.”
 You are saying “I believe I can help you, and I want to make sure you have everything you need to make a good decision.”

 That reframe changes the energy completely.
-Instead of chasing, you are serving.
-Instead of pressuring, you are assisting.
-Instead of selling, you are being helpful in a way that happens to lead to a sale.
+Instead of chasing, you're serving.
+Instead of pressuring, you're assisting.
+Instead of selling, you're being helpful in a way that happens to lead to a sale.

-The founders who embrace follow-up as a service activity — rather than a sales activity — do it more consistently and more effectively.
-They do not feel awkward because they genuinely believe the prospect would benefit from working with them.
-And when you genuinely believe that, persistence is not pushy.
-It is caring.
+The founders who embrace follow-up as a service activity - rather than a sales activity - do it more consistently and more effectively.
+They don't feel awkward because they genuinely believe the prospect would benefit from working with them.
+And when you genuinely believe that, persistence isn't pushy.
+It's caring.

 Beyond the Five Touches

 If five touches produce no response, move the prospect to a long-term nurture list.
-Do not delete them.
-Do not forget them.
+Don't delete them.
+Don't forget them.

 The long-term nurture is simple: add them to your email newsletter.
 They receive your weekly content along with everyone else.
 No direct sales pitches.
 Just value, consistently, over months.

-I have had prospects convert after 6, 9, and even 14 months of receiving my newsletter.
-They were not ready during the five-touch sequence.
+I've had prospects convert after 6, 9, and even 14 months of receiving my newsletter.
+They weren't ready during the five-touch sequence.
 But the newsletter kept me visible.
-When the timing changed — a new budget cycle, a new priority, a new pain point — they remembered me because I had been in their inbox every week.
+When the timing changed - a new budget cycle, a new priority, a new pain point - they remembered me because I had been in their inbox every week.

 Your email marketing system is your ultimate long-term follow-up tool.
 The weekly email is a gentle, value-driven follow-up to every prospect who ever showed interest, running automatically, forever.